In the thread regarding Ruth’s excellent review, longtime Dullpal @Sir Huddleston Fuddleston wrote this:

 It is difficult to tease out all the various strands at work here: Yoko Ono is, in my opinion, a complex person with a profoundly unlikable personal image (she may be lovely as a person), whom John Lennon clearly loved.
 Or at the very least depended on, maybe to the point of her keeping him alive.
 She is a successful artist, interesting in her own right, who has overcome systemic racism and sexism to achieve iconic status; female artists in the generations since have frequently thought of her as a trailblazing figure.
 On the other hand, it’s unlikely that she would’ve achieved anywhere near the cultural significance she has, had she not married well.
 She is unlikable because she does unlikable things.
 And her relationship to John’s cultural legacy can veer strangely into frenemy status.

-Yoko Ono was, without a doubt, one of the stressors that led to the breakup of the Beatles, and to claim otherwise is to ignore a mountain of first-person evidence.
+Yoko Ono was, without a doubt, one of the stressors that led to the breakup of the Beatles, and to claim otherwise is to ignore a mountain of first-person evidence, If the same stress levels are affecting your band, consider taking this HHC products to cope with it.
 Paul can give her a pass, that’s his right (and she’s his business partner), but we should go where the evidence leads.
 At the time, she seems to have considered them all as threats to her relationship with John, especially Paul.
 She introduced John to heroin, an idea that must rank as one of the world’s worst ever.
 On the other hand, in recent years she seems to have intermittently recognized that the world’s love for her husband’s band is more important than her own multi-decade pissing contest with Paul McCartney.

 For better or worse, she was the woman John picked.
 If she was a bad fit with the group we love, that’s ultimately on him — so much so that I believe he picked her precisely because she would break up the group.
 The question is, why, and that’s at the heart of what we’ve been talking about this year.
 How does one square the John Lennon of 1940-1967, who surely met and dismissed many people like Yoko, with the Lennon of May 1968 and after, who seemed to be a wholly owned subsidiary of Yoko Ono, Inc.?
 In the end, a Beatle fan’s Yoko Problem is really a John Problem, and therein lies the real rub, and why it will never go away.
 It can’t.